SL2610 Build and Flash with CLI

 make sl2610_bootloader_rdk_defconfig BOARD=SL2610_RDK

-• The first pair of commands builds the System Manager using the SDK build system.
+• The first command builds the System Manager using the SDK build system.

 • The second pair builds the bootloader needed for USB boot and image packaging.